 Overview

-5-Hydroxytryptophan (5-HTP) is a naturally occurring amino acid and a direct precursor to serotonin, a critical neurotransmitter responsible for regulating mood, sleep, and appetite.
-Known for its ability to promote emotional balance and enhance overall well-being, 5-HTP has become a popular supplement for managing stress, sleep disturbances, and mild depressive symptoms.
+5-Hydroxytryptophan (5-HTP) is a naturally occurring amino acid and direct precursor to serotonin, the neurotransmitter critical for regulating mood, relaxation, and sleep cycles.
+Renowned for its calming effects, 5-HTP promotes deep relaxation, stress relief, and restful sleep, making it highly valued as a natural solution for managing stress, sleep disturbances, and mild anxiety.

 Â